Nathalie Maillet: Biography

 Maillet was born on 11 May 1970 in Verdun into a family immersed in automotive sport.
 Her father was a driver and her uncles directed a racing circuit.
 She married Franz Dubois, also a racecar driver.

 Maillet earned a degree in architecture from the University of East London before starting a career in which she specialized in eco-architecture.
 In 2000, she founded Churchill-Hui International, based in Luxembourg.

 In 2004, at the age of 33, Maillet became a racing driver.
 She participated in a number of events, such as the 25 Heures VW Fun Cup in 2006.
 Maillet competed in the NASCAR Whelen Euro Series championship for three seasons under a Luxembourgish racing license, driving for the Racing Club Partners team that she and Dubois owned.
 She competed in the top Elite 1 class (now known as EuroNASCAR PRO) for two seasons before she stepped down to the Elite 2 class (now EuroNASCAR 2) in 2014 following her team's merger with Marc VDS Racing Team.
 In the Elite 1 class, she scored a best finish of 8th on the first race at Spa-Francorchamps in 2012 while she scored a best finish of 6th in Elite 2, which she achieved twice in both Nürburgring and Circuit Bugatti.
 She scored a best championship finish of 12th, a feat she achieved in all three seasons that she competed.
 Maillet retired from racing at the conclusion of the 2014 season and she began to take up promoter duties.
 She played a role in organizing and promoting the American Festival Finals at Circuit Zolder, which was added to the NASCAR Whelen Euro Series calendar in 2015 and is still part of the Euro Series calendar as of the 2022 season.

-In June 2016, she became Director of the Circuit de Spa-Francorchamps in Belgium, succeeding Pierre-Alain Thibaut.
+In June 2016, Maillet became Director of the Circuit de Spa-Francorchamps in Belgium, succeeding Pierre-Alain Thibaut.
 She took office on 1 July of that year.
 Under Maillet's watch, Spa-Francorchamps began hosting the FIA World Rallycross Championship in 2019.
 Maillet also unveiled an €80 million dollar renovation project to the circuit that started its work in October 2020.
 The upgrade would see gravel traps being placed at La Source, Raidillon, Blanchimont, Les Combes and Stavelot and expansion of the runoff on corners such as Raidillon as part of Spa-Francorchamps' plan to host motorcycle races again.
 The upgrade will also include a grandstand at the top of the Eau Rouge/Raidillon hill and a new, shortened corner with more run-off space is added to the circuit at the Jacky Ickx corner that is due to be used for motorcycle racing purposes.